-The aim of our Academy is to be an exceptional education provider, therefore we want to maximise the chances our young minds have through an exhaustive and challenging curriculum.
+The aim of our academy is to be an exceptional education provider; therefore, we want to maximise the chances our young minds have through an engaging and challenging curriculum.

-The curriculum in Key Stage 3 is broad and balanced with a clear focus on the development of skills and talents.
-In addition to following the National Curriculum core subjects, some parts of the curriculum in Year 7 are built around literacy competencies, enabling students to learn at their own pace.
-Students are also given the opportunity to study a range of creative and performance related subjects, enabling us to identify any gifted and talented students, and allowing students to discover and embrace what can become lifelong personal interests and talents.
+The curriculum in Key Stage 3 is broad and balanced in line with the Oasis Curriculum with a clear focus on the development of skills and talents.
+In addition to following the National Curriculum core subjects, some parts of the curriculum in Year 7 are built around literacy competencies, enabling students to learn in a more personalised way.
+Students are also given the opportunity to study a range of creative and performance related subjects, enabling us to identify any gifted and talented students, and allowing students to discover and embrace lifelong personal interests and talents.

-With students having selected their pathway in Year 9, most GCSE courses are completed during Years 10 and 11.
+With students selecting their pathway in Year 9, GCSE and Level 2 courses are completed during Years 10 and 11.

 Year 9 Pathways Evening

-Students have a voice in mapping their route through the curriculum which includes commencing some GCSE courses in Year 9.
 This is an important year for students, and their parents, who will select their KS4 pathway during the spring term.
-A Pathway’s evening is held, to which parents and carers are invited to attend with their child and, with plenty of guidance and support from our experienced staff, students are encouraged to select subjects which they both excel at and enjoy.
-Course descriptions are provided, as well as forms that should be completed and returned to the Academy detailing the child's preferred subjects.
+A pathway’s evening is held, to which parents and carers are invited to attend with their child and, with plenty of guidance and support from our experienced staff, students are encouraged to select subjects which they both excel at and enjoy.
+Course descriptions are provided, as well as forms that should be completed and returned to the academy detailing the child's preferred subjects.

 This route is aimed at students who wish to continue on to further and higher education to undertake A-level and university qualifications.
 A full complement of GCSEs is offered to achieve the English Baccalaureate: English; Maths; at least two Sciences; History or Geography; and a Modern Foreign Language.

 Students who follow this route are provided with the best possible opportunity to achieve the highest possible grade within the GCSE core subjects of English, Maths and Science.
-We supplement the curriculum offer by offering BTEC First Awards in areas which will provide students with the opportunity to follow either an academic or vocational pathway in the future.
+We supplement the curriculum offer by offering BTEC vocational qualifications in areas which will provide students with the opportunity to follow either an academic or vocational pathway in the future.

 All our curriculum pathways for 16-19 focus on maximising progression to the next stage of education, employment or an apprenticeship.

-In order to fulfil their potential at KS4, students are provided with a number of extension opportunities aimed at maximising their achievement, securing success not only in their GCSE courses but also opportunities for Further and Higher Education.
-After school sessions are offered throughout the academic year for all subjects and via Pix-L intervention in the Core subjects.
+In order to fulfil their potential, students are provided with a number of extension opportunities aimed at maximising their achievement, securing success not only in their GCSE courses but also opportunities for Further and Higher Education.
+After school sessions are offered throughout the academic year for all subjects and via targeted and bespoke intervention in the core subjects.